Table of Contents

 A personal loan can take care of your financial needs when you are short on funds or need to make an expensive purchase.
 However, as a borrower, it is important to understand your repayment capacity before taking up any loan.
 Any borrower who is unable to repay the loan amount on time or to its full capacity usually must settle the loan with the lender.
 This is known as personal loan settlement.

-This blog explores how to settle personal loan, weighs its pros & cons and the impact on credit score.
+This blog explores personal loan settlement, weighs its pros & cons and the impact on credit score.

-The personal loan settlement is an arrangement between the lender and borrower to close the loan by paying a lesser amount.
+The loan settlement means an agreement where the lender accepts a lower amount than the total outstanding dues because the borrower is unable to repay the full loan amount.
 This usually happens when the borrower is unable to repay the loan due to circumstances such as job loss, illness or any other financial constraint.
 While a loan settlement helps you clear off your loan, it comes with a significant negative long-term impact on your credit score.

 How Does Personal Loan Settlement Work?